 Using custom fonts in email signatures

-Custom fonts, such as web fonts created specifically for a company, can be used in email signatures.
-However, as a custom font is most likely not installed on an external recipient’s device, the font may not show correctly on your email signature.
+Custom fonts, like web fonts created specifically for a company, can be used in email signatures.
+However, as a custom font is most likely not installed on an external recipient’s device, the font might not show correctly on your email signature.

 The same is also true if you decide to use Google Fonts.
-Instead, the email signature font text will switch to a fallback font that is actually available on the recipient’s side.
+The email signature font text will fall back to a font that’s available on the recipient’s side.

 Other reasons to avoid using custom fonts include the following:

-- Negative impact on your brand.
+Negative impact on your brand.
 Email signatures are an online reflection of your business.
 It directly correlates to the professionalism of your brand.
-Using messy email signature fonts makes the template challenging to read and negatively impacts on the recipient.
+Using messy email signature fonts makes the template hard to read and negatively affects the recipient.

 Email signature font style